-Witnessing domestic abuse is extremely distressing for a child or young person − often with them seeing and/or hearing the abuse, seeing a parent’s injuries and distress afterwards, or they can be physically hurt themselves.
+Witnessing domestic abuse is extremely distressing for a child or young person − often with them seeing and/or hearing the abuse, seeing a parent/carer’s injuries and distress afterwards, or they can be physically hurt themselves.

 Following a domestic abuse incident being reported to Durham Police, specialist staff will identify which school the child attends, make contact with the school and communicate relevant and necessary information.
 This will ensure that at the earliest opportunity the school is made aware of any incidents and can then enable the trained member of staff within the school, known as the ‘key adult’, to provide appropriate support to the needs and wishes of the child or young person.

 The ‘key adult’ in school has attended training to ensure that they have a full understanding of the impact of domestic abuse on children.